These resources are for those who desire continued growth in godly character.

 ‘Iron sharpeneth iron; so a man sharpeneth the countenance of his friend,’ Proverbs 27:17 tells us.
 God uses Christian friendships to help His children grow in grace and stay true to Christ.
 But our twenty-first-century Western culture values individualism, busyness, and selfishness qualities that do not encourage deep, long-lasting, satisfying friendships.
 The authors guide us through a practical survey of biblical and historical friendships, drawing principles from them that will aid us in forming our own biblical friendships that will sharpen us for our Christian journey in a world that is no friend to grace.

-(15.)
-When I Don’t Desire God: How to Fight For Joy, by John Piper
+When I Don’t Desire God: How to Fight For Joy

 John Piper aims to help us find joy in Jesus that is so deep and so strong that it frees us from bondage to comfort and security, and impels us to live merciful and missional lives.
 Written with the radical hope that all Christians would experience the fullness of life in Christ, this book will help you fight for joy daily by leading you to rediscover the soul-satisfying glory of God.

-(16.)
-The Blue Book on Evangelism: An Ambassador’s Guide, by Ray Comfort
+The Blue Book on Evangelism: An Ambassador’s Guide

 In The Blue Book on Evangelism, you will find more than 140 questions and answers about the most important of topics.
 This handy primer presents the basics of witnessing the who, what, when, where, why, and how.
 You will learn practical advice about: -Reaching your family and friends-One-to-one witnessing to strangers-Do’s and don’ts of open-air preaching.
 Originally written as an exclusive primer for graduates of Living Waters’ “Ambassador’s Academy,” this book is now also available to the general public and will help you boldly proclaim the gospel to a lost and dying world.